Tom-H2oThermo/Tom-H2oThermo.github.io/privacy-policy.md

 ## General

 Protecting you private information is our priority.
-This Statement of Privacy applies to Thermodynamic Properties for Water &amp; Steam Excel Add-In, and H2oThermo LLC and governs data collection and usage.
+This Statement of Privacy applies to Thermodynamic Properties for Excel Add-In, and H2oThermo LLC and governs data collection and usage.
 For the purposes of this Privacy Policy, unless otherwise noted, all references to H2oThermo LLC include https://H2oThermo.com and H2oThermo.com.
-The H2oThermo.com LLC application is a thermodynamic properties for water and steam Excel add-in application.
+The H2oThermo.com LLC application is a thermodynamic properties for water and steam for Excel add-in application.
 By using the H2oThermo LLC application, you consent to the data practices described in this statement.

 ## Collection of Personal Information